NAFTeam/NAFF/docs/src/Guides/5 Components.md

 await channel.send("Look a Button!", components=components)
 ```

+`ButtonStyles.URL` also does neither receive not require any callback.

 ## Select Your Favorite

 Sometimes there might be more than a handful options which user need to decide between.
 That's when a `Select` should probably be used.